Technical Security Overview

 - To enable Kerberos Single Sign-On functionality, customers may configure Gateway Connector with credentials (username + password) for a service account trusted to perform Kerberos Constrained Delegation.

 Citrix recommends that users consult the published best practices documentation for deploying Citrix Gateway services.
-Additional considerations regarding SaaS and Web apps deployment, and network connector are as follows.
+Additional considerations regarding SaaS apps and Enterprise web apps deployment, and network connector are as follows.

 Selecting the correct Connector: The correct connector must be selected, depending on the use case: